 This was the question I set out to solve a few weeks ago among o povo– the Portuguese people.
 I spoke to locals, the little grandmas, the mama cooks at the small tascas and the old grocers.
 I even went to the countryside to bond with the actual life-force of the egg, as galinhas – our feathery friends -the chickens themselves.

-Like Spain, Portugal is inherently Catholic, and both are home to numerous convents and monasteries all over the countries.
+Like Spain, Portugal is inherently Catholic, and both are home to numerous convents and monasteries all over the country.
 However, it was common practice in Portuguese convents to use egg whites for starching/pressing their habits, and egg whites were also very useful for filtering liquids, such as wine.
 As they were paid with chickens by the poor, eggs were always bountiful.
 During the time of the Discoveries when Portugal received cane sugar from Brazil, the nuns wisely thought to use it in their desserts.
 Add heaps of leftover yolks, and you have the beautiful beginning of doces conventuais.
-If you’re keen to see the vast array of egg based desserts across the Peninsula, simply stroll the streets at any given Catholic holiday, and you’ll be astonished by the sheer number that exist.
+If you\’re keen to see the vast array of egg-based desserts across the Peninsula, simply stroll the streets on any given Catholic holiday, and you’ll be astonished by the sheer number that exists.
 What’s more amazing is how each and every one has their own unique texture and flavor.

 When you look at Portugal economically, this small country has traditionally run on its agriculture.
 Plagued by poverty for several generations, it wasn’t until after the reign of the monarchies, through the Salazar dictatorship that ended in 1974, that Portugal clawed its way out.
 Hence, meat was a commodity reserved for the aristocracy and various shortages throughout the years pushed the masses to often rely on eggs to supplement or become their sole source of protein.
 In rural areas, it was common to raise chickens (and many still do today), as they required the least amount of space and can feed off the ground and/or from leftover food scraps.